 VII.
-ASBESTOS NOTICE AND COVENANT
+NOTICE OF THE PRESENCE OF ASBESTOS AND COVENANT

-- A. The Grantee is hereby informed that an asbestos survey conducted by the Army did not identify asbestos-containing material ("ACM") on the Property. - B. The Grantee covenants and agrees that its use and occupancy of the Property will be in compliance with all applicable laws relating to asbestos; and that the Grantor assumes no liability for future remediation of asbestos or damages for personal injury, illness, disability, or death, to the Grantee, its successors or assigns, sublessees, or to any other person, including members of the general public, arising from or incident to the purchase, transportation, removal, handling, use, disposition, or other activity causing or leading to contact of any kind whatsoever with asbestos on the Property, whether the Grantee, its successors or assigns have properly warned or failed to properly warn the individual(s) injured.
-The Grantee agrees to be responsible for any future remediation of ACM found within buildings or structures on the Property.
-The Grantee agrees to provide the Army and regulators with a copy of all final reports pertaining to the remediation of any ACM identified within buildings or structures on the Property. - C. Unprotected or unregulated exposures to asbestos in product mannfacturing, shipyard, building construction workplaces have been associated with asbestos-related diseases.
+- A. The Grantee is hereby informed and does acknowledge that friable and nonfriable asbestos or asbestos-containing material ("ACM") have been found on the Property, as described in the EBS and referenced asbestos surveys.
+The interior asbestos does not present a "release or threat of release into the environment" as defined by CERCLA. - B. The Grantee covenants and agrees that its use and occupancy of the Property will be in compliance with all applicable laws relating to asbestos; and that the Grantor assumes no liability for future remediation of asbestos or damages for personal injury, illness, disability, or death, which arises from exposure after the date of transfer to the Grantee, its successors or assigns, sublessees, or to any other person, including members of the general public, arising from or incident to the purchase, transportation, removal, handling, use, disposition, or other activity causing or leading to contact of any kind whatsoever with asbestos on the Property, whether the Grantee, its successors or assigns have properly warned or failed to properly warn the individual(s) injured.
+The Grantee agrees to be responsible for any future remediation of ACM, as identified in the FOSET or found within buildings or structures on the Property.
+The Grantee agrees to provide the Army and regulators with a copy of all final reports pertaining to the remediation of any or all ACM identified in the FOSET or found within buildings or structures on the Property. - C. Unprotected or unregulated exposures to asbestos in product manufacturing, shipyard, building construction workplaces have been associated with asbestos-related diseases.
 Both the Occupational Safety and Health Administration ("OSHA") and the EPA regulate asbestos because of the potential hazards associated with exposure to airborne asbestos fibers.
 Both OSHA and EPA have determined that such exposure increases the risk of asbestos-related diseases, which include certain cancers and which can result in disability or death.

-- D. The Grantee acknowledges that it has inspected or had the opportunity to inspect the Property as to its asbestos content and condition and any hazardous or environmental conditions relating thereto.
-The Grantee shall be deemed to have relied solely on its own judgment in assessing the overall condition of all or any portion of the Property, including, without limitation, any asbestos hazards or concerns. - E. No warranties, either express or implied, are given with regard to the condition of the property, including, without limitation, whether the Property does or does not contain asbestos or is or is not safe for a particular purpose.
-The failure of the Grantee to inspect, or to be fully informed as to the condition of all or any portion of the Property offered, will not constitute grounds for any claim or demand against the United States. - F. The Grantee further agrees to indemnify and hold harmless the Grantor, its officers, agents and employees, from and against all suits, claims, demands or actions, liabilities, judgments, costs and attorneys' fees arising out of, or in any manner predicated upon, exposure to asbestos on any portion of the Property after this conveyance of the Property to the Grantee or any future remediation or abatement of asbestos or the need therefor.
+- D. The Grantee acknowledges that it has inspected the Property as to its asbestos content and condition and any hazardous or environmental conditions relating thereto. - E. No warranties, either express or implied, are given with regard to the condition of the property, including, without limitation, whether the Property does or does not contain asbestos or is or is not safe for a particular purpose.
+The failure of the Grantee to inspect, or to be fully informed as to the condition of all or any portion of the Property offered, will not constitute grounds for any claim or demand against the United States, with respect to any asbestos hazards or concerns. - F. The Grantee further agrees to indemnify and hold harmless the Grantor, its officers, agents and employees, from and against all suits, claims, demands or actions, liabilities, judgments, costs and attorneys' fees arising out of, or in any manner predicated upon, exposure to asbestos on any portion of the Property which exposure occurs after this conveyance of the Property to the Grantee or any future remediation or abatement of asbestos or the need therefor.
 The Grantee's obligation hereunder shall apply whenever the United States incurs costs or liabilities for actions giving rise to liability under this section.